-The goal of our research is to develop a theory for the origins and evolution of language.
+Developing a theory for the origins and evolution of language is the goal of this lab’s research.
 Such a theory necessarily involves three aspects: social, cultural and biological.
-The social aspect should give us answers to the question “Why did humans start to talk?.
-The cultural aspect looks to explain how new language forms arise in language and keep on changing over time.
+The social aspect should give us answers to the question “Why did humans start to talk?”
+The cultural aspect looks to explain how new language forms arise in language and continue to change over time.
 The biological aspect addresses how the biological foundations for language may have arisen.
-We focus mostly on the cultural aspect, developing and testing agent-based models to explain how features of language, such as agreement systems, arise and culturally evolve.
+The Language Evolution lab focuses mostly on the cultural aspect, developing and testing agent-based models to explain how features of language, such as agreement systems, arise and culturally evolve.

 Lab website: Language Evolution Lab